 Ting-ting

-[Image1]When it comes to Atami, besides the hot springs, there's now another must-visit reason — to buy the
+[Image1]Speaking of Atami, besides the hot springs, there's now another must-visit reason—buying the

-[Image2]When it comes to Atami, besides the hot springs, there's now another must-visit reason — to buy the
+[Image2]Speaking of Atami, besides the hot springs, there's now another must-visit reason—buying the

-This shop's signature item is a round and plump cream red bean bread, with a thin and fluffy crust.
-When you take a bite, you’ll find homemade red bean filling paired with a layer of creamy frosting.
+This shop's signature item is a round, fluffy cream-filled red bean bread, with a thin, airy crust.
+Inside, it contains homemade red bean paste, complemented by a layer of creamy frosting.

-The bread is light and elastic, and the most surprising part is the cream — it’s not overly sweet and has a slight savory flavor, adding depth to the overall experience.
+The bread is light and elastic, and the most surprising part is the cream—it doesn't have that overly sweet taste, instead offering a hint of saltiness that adds depth to the overall flavor.

-At the checkout, I thought one or two would be enough, but after taking a bite, my only reaction was: why didn’t I buy a few more?
+At the checkout, I initially thought one or two would be enough, but after the first bite, my only reaction was: why didn't I buy more?

-Next time I go to Atami, the first thing I’ll probably do is rush here to stock up.
+Next time I visit Atami, the first thing I'll probably do is rush here to stock up.

 This text has been automatically translated.